adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

   - pitch (good for arps, melodies, and multi-drum patterns)
   - velocity (good for single drum patterns or repetitive bass notes or sound FX)
     - Note: "Gate Summing" will operate on the note property corresponding to the type of gate
+    - add a new summing mode ('/add'? or 'sc.add'?) to scale the values so a max  value on all tracks is needed to hit max velocity
 - Allow scale UI to select the root and change track pitch to octave + scale offset
   - When the scale is being overriden, this will remain a pitch input
     - It's probably easiest to use the track pitch model either way, and get the scale offset from pitch % 12